Chicago just got a little sweeter.

-The Museum of Ice Cream, a fabulous wonderland for all things colorful, has just opened a fourth location in none other than Chicago, Illinois.
-The exciting new museum features 14 magical and interactive installations reimagined just for the Windy City and finally opened its doors on Saturday, July 16th.
+The Museum of Ice Cream, a fabulous wonderland for all things colorful, has a fourth location in none other than our very own Chicago, and you’re seriously missing out if you haven’t been yet!

 Described on the Museum of Ice Cream website as “a Willy Wonka factory come to life that you won’t want to leave”, the new Michigan Avenue location spans over 13,500 square feet of The Shops of Tribune Tower where the Chicago Tribune formerly resided.